prajitrr/circadia/README.md

-# chloroclocker
+# circadia
-Fits a periodic function onto visual data of plant movement in order to provide a model of circadian rhythms in plants.
+Fits a periodic function onto generic imaging data in order to provide an estimator of circadian or other periodic rhythms.